-The true power of body transformation lies not in manipulating calorie intakes, but instead in providing your body and mind with whole, nourishing foods.
-Macronutrients such as protein, fat, carbohydrates, and the calories they provide are fun to play around with, but the real magic happens when you fuel your body with an abundance of vitamins, minerals, antioxidants, and energy from whole foods.
+The true power of body transformation lies not only in manipulating calorie intakes, but also in providing your body and mind with whole, nourishing foods.
+Macronutrients such as protein, fat, carbohydrates, and the calories they provide are fun to play around with, but the real magic happens when you fuel your body with an abundance of vitamins, minerals, antioxidants, and micronutrients from whole foods.

 Focus on Getting Active

 You’ve heard it plenty of times before – eat less and move more.
 But what does it mean exactly to get active?
 Does that mean adding a workout to your day and calling it quits?
 What exercise is required to get fit and healthy?